Munsee language: History

+Contrastive vowel length for Munsee high vowels has been reintroduced, and also for the front mid-vowels.
+For modern Munsee it is necessary to recognize long //i·, o·, e·, a·// and short //i, o, e, a//.
+Innovating instances of short //i, o, and e// arise from for example reduplicating syllables and loan words.

 Classification

 Munsee is an Eastern Algonquian language, which is the sole recognized genetic subgroup descending from Proto-Algonquian, the common ancestor language of the Algonquian language family.
 Munsee is very closely related to Unami Delaware.
 Munsee and Unami constitute the Delaware languages, comprising a subgroup within Eastern Algonquian.
 Taken together with Mahican, the Delaware languages constitute Delawaran, a subgroup within Eastern Algonquian.